ray-project/ray/doc/source/cluster/kubernetes/k8s-ecosystem/istio.md

 (kuberay-istio)=
 # Enable mTLS and L7 observability of traffic in RayCluster with Istio

-This guide demonstrates the integration of KubeRay and Istio for enabling mTLS and L7 observability of traffic in a RayCluster on a local Kind cluster.
+This guide demonstrates the integration of KubeRay and Istio for enabling mTLS and L7 observability of traffic inside a RayCluster on a local Kind cluster.

 ## Istio

-[Istio](https://istio.io/) is an open source service mesh that layers transparently onto existing distributed applications.
-Istio’s powerful features provide a uniform and more efficient way to secure, connect, and monitor services.
+[Istio](https://istio.io/) is an open source service mesh that provides a uniform and more efficient way to secure, connect, and monitor services.
 Its powerful control plane brings vital features, including:
-* Secure service-to-service communication in a cluster with TLS encryption, strong identity-based authentication and authorization.
+* Secure service-to-service communication in a cluster with TLS encryption.
 * Automatic metrics, logs, and traces for all traffic within a cluster.

 See the [Istio documentation](https://istio.io/latest/docs/) to learn more.